Mount & Blade: Warband: Gameplay

 As with the first game, Mount & Blade: Warband is a sandbox role-playing game that takes place in the medieval land of Calradia.
 At the start of the game, the player customizes the character and is spawned into the world.
 Traveling around the overworld map is done by pointing and clicking on the desired location.
 If the player encounters other parties, combat may occur, at which point the game switches to real time.
 If the player wins the battle, their level of renown increases.
 With enough renown, the player can work for lords, set up their own fiefs, attack towns, and hire more soldiers.
 The player can also encounter companions across the map to add abilities to their warband.
-The game is non-linear and has no set objectives, but a common goal is to conquer the entirety of Calradia.This game is for ages 12 and up.
+The game is non-linear and has no set objectives, but a common goal is to conquer the entirety of Calradia.

-The main changes to the game were the inclusion of multiplayer capability, the introduction of a sixth faction, the Sarranid Sultanate, and the reorganisation of the overworld map.
+The main changes to the game were the inclusion of multiplayer capability, the introduction of a sixth faction, the Sarranid Sultanate, and the reorganization of the overworld map.
 The introduction of political options allows players to influence lords and marry ladies, and it is possible for an unaligned player to capture a town or castle and start their own faction.
 The game contains slightly improved graphics, along with new or altered animations in combat.